Rafael Nadal to face Kei Nishikori in Madrid Masters final

 Russian eighth seed Maria Sharapova will play Romania's fifth seed Simona Halep in the women's final on Sunday.

 Sharapova, 27, blasted her way past third seed Agnieszka Radwanska in 68 minutes, withstanding a second-set fightback by the Pole to win 6-1 6-4.

-Reigning champion Serena Williams, who pulled out with a thigh injury on Friday, is the only woman to have beaten Sharapova on clay since 2011.
+Reigning champion Serena Williams, who on Friday, is the only woman to have beaten Sharapova on clay since 2011.

 "I really challenge myself to improve on clay courts because that was never my favourite surface in the beginning of my career," said Sharapova, the 2012 French Open champion.

 "I feel really good physically.
 I put in a lot of matches in the last few weeks but that's what I want."